gvellut/jncep/README.md

 In order to get the volume number to use for the `--parts` option for those series, you should go to the series page on J-Nobel Club, then click on the volume you want.
 Then the URL in the brower will change with `#volume-xx` added at the end.
 This number `xx` can be used for `jncep`.
 For example, for *Ascendance of a Bookworm Part 4 Volume 8*, the URL in the browser will change to `https://j-novel.club/series/ascendance-of-a-bookworm#volume-20`.
 It means you should use `20` as the volume number for the command.

+Alternatively, a negative volume counts from the last volume: `-1` is the last volume, `-2` the penultimate, etc ...
+So it might be easier to use that for series with many volumes and with an internal numbering that doesn't correspond to the external one.

 ### Rare Unicode characters

 Originally, the tool copied into the EPUB the text obtained from J-Novel Club as is.
 Depending on the font used by the ePub reader, some rare Unicode characters did not display.
 I noticed it in a series where the string used as the scene separator is [♱](https://emojipedia.org/emoji/%E2%99%B1/) (East Syriac Cross): My Kobo eBook reader would not show it with any of the fonts present on the device.
 Using [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its web reader, gave the same result.
 It turns out it was only rendered in the web reader by a fallback font, which on my Mac is Menlo (a monospace font by Apple).
 This issue also happened with the Calibre EPUB reader.
 However, the iBooks reader app on macOS displayed the character.